jodurpar/GraphQlTest/GraphQlTest/README.md

 # DSsqlgrahqlapi.Test

 This project is a test.

+This api query SqlServer instances to retrieve information from databases, stored procedures, functions, tables, indexes, who accesses a table or where certain procedures or functions are used.

+NEXT: Retrieve which stored procedures update or insert a column in a table and who queries them

 Contains experimental features for use in other production apis.
 Made with:
  - Typescript